waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ## Player moves

-THis is a test to make sure that when a player moves or takes a coin, it moves the coin teh right amount or takes the right coin
+THis is a test to make sure that when a player moves or takes a coin, it moves the coin the right amount or takes the right coin

 ### Test Data To Use

-i will do three different moves, and take three different coins to make sure it works every time. i will also try to input some invalid moves, like (blank), 5, and b. i will also try to take a coin when you can not and move a coin that isnt there.
+I will do three different valid moves, and take three different coins to make sure it works every time.
+I will also try to input some invalid moves, like (blank), 5, and b.
+I will also try to take a coin when you can not and move a coin that isn't there and try to move a coin a negative amount and try to move a coin onto another coin and try to move a coin past another coin and try to move the coin in box 1.

 ### Expected Test Result

-the coin should always move the specified amount, and when the coin is taken, the last coin only is taken. when i input the invalid inputs, it should try tell me to try do a valid move
+the coin should always move the specified amount, and when the coin is taken, the last coin only is taken. when i input the invalid inputs, it should tell me to try to do a valid move

 ---